ASC207 - Consumerism, Gender and Sustainability

 This unit introduces students to key sociological, cultural and feminist interrogations of consumer society.
-It examines the emergence and development of consumer society in the context of 'reflexive modernity'.
-Students will be given the opportunity to critically engage with the operations and effects of consumerism in local and global contexts.
-By looking at trends like makeover culture, the 'lifestyle' industry and anti-consumption, the unit encourages students to analyse the macro and micro processes of consumerism that shape social life, identities and communities.
+Students will be given the opportunity to critically engage with the gendered operations and effects of consumerism in local and global contexts.
+By looking at trends like makeover culture, the lifestyle industry and eco-consumerism, the unit encourages students to analyse the macro and micro processes of consumption that shape gendered identities and social life.
 Particular emphasis will be placed on the intersections of gender, race and class in the formation of the consumer subject.
-The types of phenomenon to be examined through the lens of consumer society include sporting events, home renovation, health and fitness fads, ethical consumerism and sustainability.
+The types of phenomenon to be examined through the lens of consumer society include shopping, fitness fads, advertising, ethical consumerism and sustainable living.

 Essay, 40%, 1800 words